markasoftware/KreO/README.md

 Also make sure `PIN_ROOT` is set as described in the setup above.

-The final output is a JSON file containing OO features in a structured format and is located in the `baseDirectory` specified in the JSON configuration file.
+The final output is a JSON file containing OO features in a structured format and is located in the `base_directory` specified in the JSON configuration file.

 ### Running Lego re-implementation vs. KreO

 As a baseline, we re-implemented an approach called [Lego](https://research.cs.wisc.edu/wpis/papers/cc14.pdf).
 Additional static analysis features and other improvements are built on top of this re-implementation.
-All features will be enabled such that KreO is running by default.
-If you want to run Lego only, the following flags must be specified in the configuration JSON file:

-    "enableAliasAnalysis": false,
-    "enableCallingConventionAnalysis": false,
-    "heuristicFingerprintImprovement": false,
-    "eliminateObjectTracesWithMatchingInitializerAndFinalizerMethod": false

-If you want to run Lego+ (lego with improvements that don't include static analysis), the following flags must be specified:

-    "enableAliasAnalysis": false
+To specify the tool to run, use the `analysis_tool` JSON key.
+Valid tools are `kreo`, `lego_plus`, and `lego`. `lego` is the base Lego re-implementation.
+`lego_plus` includes no additional static analysis, but does include some improvements during the rest of analysis. `kreo` includes the improvements in `lego_plus` as well as additional static analysis.

 ### Generating LaTeX results